Padres vs. Angels Player Props Betting Odds

-Player prop bet odds for Juan Soto, Shohei Ohtani and others are listed when the San Diego Padres host the Los Angeles Angels at PETCO Park on Monday (first pitch at 9:40 PM ET).
+Sportsbooks have set player props for Juan Soto, Shohei Ohtani and others when the San Diego Padres host the Los Angeles Angels at PETCO Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!